tkhenghong/snsChatFlutter/README.md

 14. And some other plugins but not yet implemented...

+Step to build for Android:
+1. Place your keystore file in the directory.
+2. Go to android/ directory, and itendify key.properties, key.profile.properties, key.release.properties files.
+Edit the content of the files(storeFile, keyAlias, keyPassword, storePassword)
+3. Go to app level build.grable(PROJECT_ROOT/android/app/build.gradle).
+4. View the TODOs in signingConfigs {...} and buildTypes {...}.
+You may decide which keystore to use for different environnments.

 Step to build for iOS:
 1. At project directory, type 'flutter build ios' (To build Podfile and Podfile.lock files for iOS)
 2. cd /ios